isomerpages/moe-xinminsec/_our-achievements/Students/Speech Day Awards.md

 </table>
 <p><strong><u>Chew Peng Leng Scholarship</u></strong>
 </p>
-<p>The scholarship is awarded to graduating students who carry the can-do
+<p>The scholarship is awarded to graduating students who embodied Xinmin's
-spirit that is characteristic of the many leaders and movers of the school who have overcome difficulties and challenges and demonstrated resilience and fortitude to propel the school to a higher level.</p>
+can-do spirit, that is characteristic of the many leaders and movers of the school who have overcome difficulties and challenges and demonstrated resilience and fortitude to propel the school to a higher level.</p>
 <p><strong>Award Recipients</strong>
 </p>
 <table style="minWidth: 50px">